MediaComem/biopocket-backend/DEVELOPMENT.md

 Database models are implemented with the [Bookshelf][bookshelf] ORM.
 You will find them in the `server/models` directory.

 The server has an Abstract base model which all other models extend.
-It iself extends Bookshelf's base Model.
+It itself extends Bookshelf's base Model.

+### Query builder

+The [ORM Query Builder][orm-query-builder] library is used as a wrapper around Bookshelf to facilitate complex database queries with filters, pagination and sorting.